osrf/gazebo_user_guide/src/overview_license.md

 ~~~

 ### Gazebo Model Database
-All models, materials, and meta-data distributed through the Gazebo Model Database is licensed under the [Creative Commons Attribution 3.0 Uported License](http://creativecommons.org/licenses/by/3.0/).
+All models, materials, and meta-data distributed through the Gazebo Model Database is licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).

 ### This Document

-This document is licensed under the [Creative Commons Attribution 3.0 Uported License](http://creativecommons.org/licenses/by/3.0/).
+This document is licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).